utraf-pasteur-institute/CellWalker/README.md

 (Note: Install libtk8.6 (or whichever version) if not found in system's library.)<br>

 Tk shipped with anaconda might require exact version of the libtk library.<br>
 For example, it might ask for 8.6.8 version exactly.
-This version of libtk might not be available in the system's library.
+This version of libtk might not be available in the system's library.<br>
 In such a case, download the libtk8.6.so for that version and replace Anaconda's libtk8.6.so with this new file.<br>

 Alternatively, libtk8.6.8.so can also be extracted from the libtk deb package.<br>